sapfo/medeas/README.md

 - A matrix of genotypes
 - A file indicating the population of each individual

-For now, the method works only on haploid individual.
-Our recommendation to apply this method on diploid individuals is to consider the two sets of chromosomes independently.
+For now, the method works only on haploid individuals.
+Our recommendation is use this method on diploid individuals by considering the two sets of chromosomes independently.
 ### Genotypes matrix format
 The genotypes matrix is a text file, where each column is one haploid individual and each row is a position in the genome.
 No header nor row names should appear.
 Reference allele should be encoded as 1 and alternative allele as 2.
 Missing data are encoded with 0.
 ### Label file format